-B. Species-Specific Analysis of Effects
+A. Species-Specific Analysis of Effects

 Species life history and other information pertinent to assessing effects of the proposed action is provided below.
-Tables 3 and 4 provide summary information on habitat preferences of the managed species and life history stages of interest with respect to salinity, temperature, and substrate.
-Impacts of the proposed action upon individuals of the managed species, and their habitat, prey, and predators is then evaluated.
+Table 6 provides a summary of information on habitat preferences of the managed species and life history stages of interest with respect to salinity, temperature, and substrate.
+Impacts of the proposed action upon individuals of the managed species, and their habitat, prey, and predators are then evaluated.